KushalvDesai/VizWalletApp/README.md

 yarn install
 ```

-3. Create a `.env.local` file in the root directory and add your Thirdweb client ID:
+3. Create a `.env` file in the root directory and add your Thirdweb client ID:
 ```env
 NEXT_PUBLIC_THIRDWEB_CLIENT_ID=your_client_id_here
 ```